GEM (desktop environment): GEM/1

 GEM Desktop 1.0 was released on 28 February 1985.

 GEM Desktop 1.1 was released on 10 April 1985 with support for CGA and EGA displays.

 A version for the Apricot Computers F-Series, supporting 640×200 in up to 8 colors, was also available as GEM Desktop 1.2.

 Digital Research also positioned Concurrent DOS 4.1 with GEM as alternative for IBM's TopView.

 DRI originally designed GEM for DOS so that it would check for and only run on IBM computers, and not PC compatibles like those from Compaq, as the company hoped to receive license fees from compatible makers.
 Developers reacted with what BYTE described as "a small explosion"; it reported that at a DRI-hosted seminar in February 1985, more than half of the attendees agreed that GEM's incompatibility with Compaq was a serious limitation.
 Later that month the company removed the restriction.
 Applications that supported GEM included Lifetree Software's GEM Write.

 At this point, Apple Computer sued DRI in what would turn into a long dispute over the "look and feel" of the GEM/1 system, which was an almost direct copy of Macintosh (with some elements bearing a closer resemblance to those in the earlier Lisa, available since January 1983).
 This eventually led to DRI being forced to change several basic features of the system.
 (See also: Apple v.
 Digital Research.)
 Apple would later go on to sue other companies for similar issues, including their copyright lawsuit against Microsoft and HP.

 In addition to printers the system also contained drivers for some more unusual devices such as the Polaroid Palette.

 GEM/2

-DRI responded with the "lawsuit-friendly" GEM Desktop 2.0, released on 24 March 1986, with support for VGA displays.
+DRI responded with the "lawsuit-friendly" GEM Desktop 2.0, released on 24 March 1986, which eventually added support for VGA, sometime after its release in 1987.
 It allowed the display of only two fixed windows on the "desktop" (though other programs could do what they wished), changed the trash can icon, and removed the animations for things like opening and closing windows.
 It was otherwise similar to GEM/1, but also included a number of bug fixes and cosmetic improvements.

 In 1988 Stewart Alsop II said that GEM was among several GUIs that "have already been knocked out" of the market by Apple, IBM/Microsoft, and others.